Afreirei/INST377-project/README.md

 📄 Developer Manual,

 Installation Instructions,

 This is a front-end only project.
-No installation is required:
+No installation is necessary:

-Clone this repository or download the ZIP.,
-Open index.html in your browser.,
-All logic is handled client-side using JavaScript and external APIs.,
+Clone this repo or download ZIP.
+Open index.html in a browser.
+All client-side with JavaScript and external APIs.

 Deployment Instructions,

 To deploy this project:
-Use Vercel or GitHub Pages.,
-No build step or server required — it’s a static HTML project.,

-API Usage,
-Open-Meteo API is used to get the weather forecast using user geolocation., Supabase is used as a real-time backend for storing event data.,
+Use Vercel or GitHub Pages., No build step or server needed, it's a static HTML project.
+API Usage, Open-Meteo API is used to get the weather forecast by user geolocation.
+Supabase is used as a real-time backend for storing event data.

 Developer Notes,

-Uses FullCalendar.js for dynamic calendar rendering., Uses Day.js for date/time handling.,
-All APIs are loaded via CDN.,
-Events and weather are displayed together for full UX.,
+Utilizes FullCalendar.js for dynamic calendar rendering.
+Utilizes Day.js for date/time manipulation.
+All APIs fetched through CDN.
+Events and weather are rendered together for a full UX.

 Known Bugs,

 - Adding events to the calendar will convert the input time to UTC.
 This should be fixed by changing the default timezone for the Supabase database to your preferred time zone.
 - Adding a calendar event will add the event for all site visitors.
 Treat this like a public use calendar for now until this is resolved.
--

----

 ✅ Extra Credit Features,
-Custom CSS animations on buttons and transitions,
-Full calendar with weather icon overlays,
-Real-time API data shown to the user,
+Custom CSS animations on buttons and transitions, Full calendar with weather icon overlays, Real-time API data shown to the user,

----

 💻 Author,
 Built by Vincent Park and Ari Freireich as a part of INST377.
-Contact: [Your GitHub Name or Email]
+Contact: [Vince373, Afreirei]